buildthenmarket/Health-and-Fitness/Diet/Coffee.md

 # Coffee

+## Frother

+- **Oat Milk:**
+  - Look for oat milks with very short ingredient lists.
+Some brands are beginning to produce oat milks with just oats, water, and perhaps a touch of salt.
+  - When possible, consider making your own oat milk.
+This is the best way to control the ingredients.
+- **Soy Milk:**
+  - Plain, unsweetened soy milk can be a good option.
+Some brands offer soy milk with just soybeans and water.
+  - Elmhurst brand soy milks are an example of this.
+- **Macadamia Milk:**
+  - Milkadamia offers barista blends that have great foaming capabilities.
+They also are a good choice for those who are trying to avoid many additives.

 ## Blooming

 The article "What is Coffee Blooming According to the Science" on Serious Eats explains the concept of coffee blooming, which occurs when hot water is first poured over coffee grounds.
 This process releases carbon dioxide bubbles trapped in the beans, indicating freshness and affecting extraction.